jessepav/lacygoill-wiki-backup/vim/qf.md

 3. Vim creates a temporary error file

-4. Vim passes to the shell  `'shell'` the program `'mp'` + the optional arguments passed to `:make`.
+4. Vim passes to the shell  `'shell'` the program `'makeprg'` + the optional arguments passed to `:make`.

-The output of `'mp'` is redirected into the error file via `'shellpipe'`.
+The output of `'makeprg'` is redirected into the error file via `'shellpipe'`.

 5. Vim parses the error file via 'efm' to populate the qfl.

-       :h error-file-format
+       :help error-file-format

 6. Vim executes the autocmds listening to `QuickFixCmdPost`